Dhalsim: Animation

-In the 1993 anime Ghost Sweeper Mikami, Episode 37 there is a background character that resembles Dhalsim and does the trademark Yoga Fire move.
+In the 1993 anime Ghost Sweeper Mikami, Episode 37 there is a background character that resembles Dhalsim; the character does the trademark Yoga Fire move.

 Dhalsim has a brief appearance in Street Fighter II: The Animated Movie, where he fights E. Honda in India.
 Though he gains the upper hand with his telekinetic abilities, he is distracted when he senses another nearby power, long enough for Honda to overpower him.
 He subsequently withdraws from the fight, giving Honda the victory, and apparently later points Ryu out to Honda, enabling him to give Ryu half the winnings out of gratitude.

 Dhalsim is later featured in the Street Fighter animated series as part of Guile's team.
 From the original roster of Street Fighter II characters featured in the film, Dhalsim and T. Hawk are the only ones who do not appear as playable characters in the video game based on the film, Street Fighter.
 The opposite situation occurs with Akuma, who is a secret character in the game but does not appear in the film.

 In the anime series Street Fighter II V, Dhalsim is a monk who lives in a remote village in India.
 Sagat had earlier instructed Ryu to seek Dhalsim for advice about the Ways of Hadou.
 Sagat had been turned down years before when he sought Dhalsim's wisdom but figured that Ryu might be found more worthy.
 Dhalsim is a practitioner of yoga and has some psychic abilities, and although he knows much about Hadou, he was unable to train Ryu to use the Hadouken, which was inadvertently triggered in Ryu's body during a lesson.
 Dhalsim is voiced by Shōzō Iizuka in the Japanese version and Steve Blum in the English dub by Animaze/Manga Entertainment.

 Dhalsim also appears briefly in Street Fighter Alpha: The Animation as one of several fighters accompanying Ryu, Ken and Chun-Li to Professor Sadler's base to rescue Ryu's alleged younger brother, Shun.
 As the fighters demonstrate their skills to Sadler, Dhalsim fights Guy, avoiding Guy's attack by teleporting himself away to presumably strike Guy from behind.
 When Sadler's true intentions are revealed, Dhalsim and the other fighters are freed by Ken and Chun-Li.